 A couple of simple changes can make all the difference: positioning your computer monitor so that the top is one or two inches above your eye level helps you keep your neck elevated, and keeping your forearms and hands on your desktop takes the strain off your wrists and shoulder.

 Ergonomics experts recommend mixing periods of standing and sitting.
 (On a personal note, thanks Bamboo for the awesome new standing desks!)
 But even if your budget assumes that your new workplace setup will include used cubicle furniture from 1996, encouraging your employees to stand up at least once every half hour will help.

-Making a comfortable workplace helps improve employee health and increase productivity and engagement.
+Making a comfortable workplace helps improve employee health and increase employee performance and engagement.
 Here’s hoping that your careful research can give your organization the right workplace setup to keep on growing and improving.